-Dozens of members are well on their way into the appeal process; an even larger number have been working with HR colleagues within their departments and colleges.
-A disproportionate number of these department-initiated ‘upgrades are resulting in transfers *out* of the USA unit – rather than utilizing state titles in higher grades that should be available in Amherst as they are on several other campuses.
+Dozens of members remain stagnant in the classification appeal process; an even larger number have been working with HR colleagues within their departments and colleges.
+A disproportionate number of department-initiated upgrades are resulting in transfers *out* of the USA unit – rather than utilizing state titles in higher grades that should be available in Amherst, as they are on several other campuses.

-The backlog in HR/Talent Compensation is massive and USA/UUU have been diligent demanding action and relief.
-Cumulative factors ranging from disrespectful treatment throughout bargaining; painful furloughs; VSIP’s in numbers too great to remain operationally sound; and 03 ‘s hired, en masse during the ‘hiring freeze’, have resulted in the current demoralizing conditions, adding significant stress to already overworked USA colleagues.
+The backlog in HR/Talent Compensation continues, and USA, PSU and UUU leaders have been diligent demanding action and compensatory relief.
+Cumulative factors ranging from disrespectful treatment throughout bargaining; painful furloughs; VSIP’s offered in haste and in numbers too great to remain operationally sound; and 03 ‘s hired en masse, during the ‘hiring freeze’, have resulted in demoralizing conditions, adding significant stress to already overworked USA colleagues.

 The Classification Appeal form should be completed as the first step to begin a formal request for a position appeal.
-Contact the USA office for initial support: firstname.lastname@example.org
+Contact the USA office or the Classification Chair, Christine Langlois <firstname.lastname@example.org> for initial support: email@example.com

 USA’s classification committee will assign a rep who will work with you to prepare the appeal form and, once formally submitted to the Talent Compensation team, will help to prepare for a desk audit.
 Please note the current HR contact info and resources: https://www.umass.edu/humres/talent-acquisition-and-compensation

 When you’re ready to move forward, submit the Classification Appeal Forms to the team of compensation analysts: http://firstname.lastname@example.org Please remember to cc the union when you submit the initial form.